ethho/poetry-demo/README.md

   • Installing pandas (1.4.1)
 ```

 Let's set up testing for this package.
 We will do this by following the canonical file structure for [pytest](https://docs.pytest.org/en/7.0.x/explanation/goodpractices.html#choosing-a-test-layout-import-rules).
-We can

 ```console
 $ mkdir tests